 Practise good cough and sneeze etiquette: cover your mouth and nose, every time you sneeze or cough, with a tissue, and dispose of it in a bin or flush it down the toilet.
 Wash your hands (as above).
 If you have no tissue, use the inside of your elbow to cover your nose and mouth.
 Never leave your mouth or nose exposed when coughing or sneezing.

-When travelling, you might want to invest in a surgical mask and hand rub.
+When out and about,you might want to invest in wearing a surgical mask and using hand rub.
 Read the instructions for correct use.
 Hand rub kills most germs that are invisible.
 If your hands are visibly dirty, wash them (as above).

 Remember to keep your nails short and clean, and shower/bathe every day.